NCAR/finn/README.md

 !rm -rf ../proc_rst*
 ```

 The first command removes the `downloads` directory which has copy of raw MODIS imagery (hdf files) on EarthLab.
 Second command removes all directories that starts with `proc_rst`, where intermediate raster files are created.
+ALternatively you can use your system's methods (e.g. `rm` in terminal, Windows Explorer to remove files) to remove the files/directories.

-#### 8.2 Removing intermediate fire detection/burned area processing data
+#### 9.2 Removing intermediate fire detection/burned area processing data

 The active fire shape file you downloaded from FIRMS website is imported into PostGIS database, and has several intermediate format in the database.
 The disk use by the database is checked from Jupyter notebook by `!du -sh /var/lib/postgresql`.
 With annual, global processing using combined MODIS/VIIRS detection, disk use was 48GB.